 After you have “seasoned” your grate, heat it and ensure that your grill grate is fully covered.
 Once done, you can use aluminum foil to cover the grates and finally place them on the grill.
 Turn on your grill and put the temperature on high, leave it for about 10 minutes, and make sure that you close your lid while at it.
 After that, turn it off and season the grill again.

-The cooking grate of your grill is the first thing people would notice, so before you invite your neighbors for a barbeque in your backyard, make sure that your grill is at its best condition.
-The cast iron grill grate has been tested to survive the regular challenges of grilling.
+The cooking grate of your grill is the first thing people will notice, so before you invite your neighbors for a barbecue in your backyard, make sure that your grill is at its best condition.
+The cast iron grill grate is designed to survive the regular challenges of grilling.